e-mail: bok@dhit.pl

 0.16 ZŁ

-Call us tel: +48 22 499 98 98 or contact us via contact form on the contact page.
-You can check the lifting capacity as well as the shape of neodymium magnets in our magnetic mass calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
+You can check the strength and the appearance of neodymium magnets in our power calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.